 What are the Benefits of Bandwidth’s Involvement with LEC

 Bandwidth has a dedicated LNP (Local Number Portability) team that handles the phone number provisioning that we provide to LECs.
-Bandwidth has focused on automating the process of looking up phone numbers as well as reporting back on portability.
-This automation allows businesses to provide their customers with the exact date(s) and time(s) their numbers will move, which in turn leads to greater customer satisfaction.
+Bandwidth is focused on automating the process of looking up phone numbers as well as reporting back on portability.
+This automation allows businesses to provide their customers with the exact date(s) and time(s) their numbers will move which in turn leads to greater customer satisfaction.

 Where We Talk About LECs

 - Want Self-Service Telecom?
 It’s in the Cloud